-I-9 Employment Eligibility Verification
+Form I-9, Employment Eligibility Verification

-Every employee you hire must complete the I-9 Employment Eligibility Verification within 3 business days of their start date.
-If the newly hired employee does not complete the form in that time frame and/or cannot produce the supporting documents to verify their eligibility, you can terminate them for cause.
+Since November 6, 1986, employers are required to verify their employees' authorization to work in the United States by completing Form I-9, Employment Eligibility Verification with their employees within 3 business days of their start date.
+If the newly hired employee does not complete the form in that timeframe and/or cannot produce the supporting documents to verify their eligibility, you can terminate them for cause.

 A revised Form I-9 (version 10/21/2019) was issued on January 31, 2020.
 While you can still use the previous version until May 1, 2020 without penalty, we encourage you to begin using the new form now.
 The primary I-9 form and instruction changes include: